 What are the characteristics of European beer?
-Exploring the differences with Japanese beer
+How are they different from Japanese beer?

 Yoko, a European beer lover